Current Travel Advice for Customers.Click here

 Wildlife and wilderness holidays in Canada

-Self-Drive Whales, Bears & Vancouver Island
+A Self-Drive Tour Itinerary - Whales, Bears & Vancouver Island

+This flydrive is a great combination of city exploration and wilderness activities.
 Start your outdoor pursuits in Victoria, the capital of British Columbia.
 You won’t have to travel far to discover wildlife in this city, jump aboard a boat tour with a marine biologist and learn about orca, minke and grey whales with the chance to spot them in their natural habitat.

-More information and to book: Self-Drive Whales, Bears & Vancouver Island
+Click here for more information: Self-Drive Whales, Bears & Vancouver Island

-Polar Bears, Churchill & Tundra Experience
+Polar Bears & Tundra Experience

 Experience the Canadian wilderness in the arctic town of Churchill, found in Manitoba on Hudson Bay.
 This remote area is cut-off from the rest of Canada as there are no roads into the town.
 Only reachable by rail or air from Winnipeg, make it the ultimate spot for a wilderness and wildlife break.
 Known as the polar bear capital of the world winter is an exciting time to stay in Churchill.
 October and November are the prime months for polar bear sightings as they make their annual move from summer to winter hunting grounds.
 Climb aboard a Tundra Buggy for an experience like no other.
 The raised, reinforced buggies will transport you across the frozen landscape into a whole new world; watch out for polar bears and other wildlife with a knowledgeable guide.
 Temperatures at this time of year can often dip to -26 and below so remember to pack plenty of layers, thermals and cosy outerwear.
 Dog sledding is another must do while in this part of the world, zoom across snow-covered tracks on a sled pulled by a team of huskies.
 Afterwards warm up with hot chocolate and bannock, native flat bread with a chance to chat to the mushers.
 The Northern Lights can often be spotted during the winter months here, as long as the weather conditions are correct look out for the mesmerising shades of green dancing across the night sky.
 Churchill itself is a small arctic community of around 1000 and has plenty of sights to keep you busy in between wildlife watching such as the Eskimo museum, Fort Churchill and Cape Merry.